iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Module III: Compiler Support

 \subsection{Bare-Logical Encoding Allocation}

-A central challenge in compiling programs for \frameworkname~is determining, over time, which program qubits should reside in logical surface code patches and which can remain as bare qubits.
-This problem is analogous to classical register allocation, where a limited number of fast-access registers must be dynamically assigned to a larger set of program variables.
+A central challenge in compiling programs for \frameworkname~is dynamically deciding which qubits should reside in logical patches and which can remain as bare qubits, analogous to classical register allocation with limited fast-access registers.

-In our framework, the logical patch region acts as a finite register file, while the bare region serves as main memory.
-Program operations fall into two categories: (1) High-fidelity, 1Q non-Clifford gates that must execute on bare qubits; and (2) 2Q gates, which require both operands to be in logical form.

-Our compilation goal is to minimize \emph{spills}—runtime conversions between bare and logical encodings—since each conversion incurs overhead and introduces additional error (Sec.\ref{sec:conversion-error}).
-To achieve this, we model the encoding allocation as a temporal coloring problem over the program’s qubit usage graph, and apply a greedy linear-scan algorithm inspired by classical register allocation strategies.
+In \frameworkname, logical patches function as a finite register file, while bare qubits serve as main memory.
+Program operations fall into two categories: (1) high-fidelity single-qubit non-Clifford gates on bare qubits, and (2) two-qubit gates requiring both qubits in logical form.
+Minimizing \emph{spills}—runtime conversions that incur overhead and introduce additional error—is the primary compilation goal.
+We model encoding allocation as a temporal coloring problem over the program’s qubit usage graph and employ a greedy linear-scan algorithm inspired by classical register allocation.

-At each program timestep, when a 2Q gate is encountered, both qubits must be resident in the logical region.
-If insufficient logical capacity is available, we shrink an idle logical qubit back to bare form to free space.
-In contrast, for single-qubit operations, we delay encoding and prefer to execute directly on bare qubits, postponing conversion until necessary.
-This temporal reuse strategy minimizes conversions and maximizes fidelity.
+At each timestep, a two-qubit gate triggers logical encoding for both operands; if capacity is insufficient, idle logical qubits are shrunk to bare form to free space.
+Single-qubit gates are executed on bare qubits, postponing conversion until necessary.
+This temporal reuse strategy reduces conversions and maximizes fidelity.

-We implement the encoding allocation strategy using a greedy linear-scan pass, as shown in Algorithm~\ref{alg:encoding_alloc}.
-The compiler maintains a pool of logical qubits constrained by the available surface code region.
-When a 2Q gate is encountered, both operands must be logically encoded; if sufficient capacity is unavailable, the compiler triggers conversions and performs spilling by shrinking inactive logical qubits back to bare form.
-1Q operations are executed directly in the bare region, and logical qubits are proactively shrunk when they no longer require protection, freeing space for other allocations.
-This approach mirrors classical register allocation and spilling, but operates under a fidelity-aware model in which each conversion incurs noise (see Sec.~\ref{sec:conversion-error}).
+The compiler maintains a pool of logical qubits limited by the available logical region.
+Conversions are applied only when required, and logical qubits are proactively shrunk once protection is no longer needed, freeing space for subsequent allocations.
+This mirrors classical register allocation and spilling, while incorporating a fidelity-aware model in which each conversion introduces additional noise.